 Accommodations - Chic Boutique in City & Luxury Lodges on safari

-Host - Karen Loftus
+Host - Karen Loftus, "Lofty"

-Fees - $7,300 USD
+Fees - $9,787 USD

 Day to Day Itinerary

-Day 1 | November 18th, 2020
+Day 1 | Johannesburg

 Image courtesy of The Fairlawns Boutique Hotel & Spa

-(This day you are on your own and activities are at your own expense, be it dinner, drinks, spa treatments or any excursions.)
+(This day, you are on your own, and activities are at your own expense, be it dinner, drinks, spa treatments, or any excursions.)

-Day 2 | November 19th, 2020
+Day 2 | Johannesburg

 Johannesburg’s Inner City is quickly becoming a graffiti and street art destination.
 Top artists from around the world are arriving in Jozi to paint while local and international travelers are flocking to Jo’burg to witness this thriving and edgy graffiti culture and the new hip hub of Maboneng, home to a slew of ethnically interesting restaurants, lively rooftop bars and plenty of shopping options.